k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ### Input Parameters Properties

-The Actors input parameters are displayed in the Actor's Properties window in the following format:
+The Actor's input parameters are displayed in the Actor's Properties window in the following format:
 - [Parameter Name] : [Parameter Type]

 For example: